• Skip to primary navigation

 Queso Fresco: if queso fresco cannot be found, some feta can be used instead.

 Chipotles in Adobo: can be found in the Mexican section of the grocery store, or in an international food store.
+If you can't access them, then use a chipotle seasoning, or a taco seasoning and some extra salsa.

-Leftovers should be stored in an airtight container in the fridge for up to 5 days.
+Leftovers: should be stored in an airtight container in the fridge for up to 5 days.

-The tofu mixture can also be prepped and frozen for up to 2 months.
+Premake: The tofu mixture can also be prepped and frozen for up to 2 months.
 Freeze separately from the rest of the bowl ingredients.

 Nutrition